 Quick Tips on Reykjavik

-- The currency is very difficult to understand, after 6 days in Iceland we still didn’t understand it
+- The currency is tough to understand; after 6 days in Iceland, we still didn’t understand it

 Where to Stay in Reykjavik